akash9550059637/ewaste-website/README.md

 # ewaste-website
 Ewaste-website
-file should be arranged in a directory as follows: ewaste-website/
+files should be arranged in a directory as follows: ewaste-website/
 -->Public/
      -->index.html